Bort-Millipede/PocketCHIP_hcx/README.md

 All files referenced below are available in [Releases](https://github.com/Bort-Millipede/PocketCHIP_hcx/releases).
 These files must first be copied to the PocketCHIP device.
 Only one version of `hcxdumptool` and `hcxtools` may be installed to the system under `/usr/local` at one time.
 Alternatively, the binaries may be executed from a local directory.

-The following commands will install hcxdumptool 6.3.2 to the system (under `/usr/local`):
+Execute the following commands to install hcxdumptool 6.3.2 to the system (under `/usr/local`; replace `/path/to/` with path to the **hcxdumptool-6.3.2-215-g2485405.pocketchip.tar.gz** file):

 ```bash
 cd /